EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Detached Protector

 Emotional withdrawal, numbing, distraction, or shutting down to avoid overwhelm or emotional pain.
-This mode can create distance in relationships and reduce access to feelings and needs.
+Can create distance in relationships and reduce access to feelings and needs.

 Compliant Surrenderer